wp-plugins/fx-currencyconverter-plugin-for-wordpress/readme.txt

 Simple lightweight currency converter plugin for Wordpress that allows your visitors to search foreign exchange rates between almost any world currencies and displays live interbank rates via a popup.
 Simple shortcode allows the converter to be added to posts and pages, and a sidebar widget is included.
 For more advanced users the converter can be styled using the plugins own css in the settings menu.

-Generate an income stream - <a href="http://fx-foreignexchange.com/become_an_affiliate.php">become an affiliate</a> and earn money from your visitors currency calculations.
+Generate an income stream - <a href="http://fx-foreignexchange.com/become_an_affiliate.php" target="_blank">become an affiliate</a> and earn money from your visitors currency calculations.

 = Usage =